Kozelets

 Kozelets (Козелець, /uk/) is a rural settlement in Chernihiv Raion, Chernihiv Oblast, northern Ukraine.
 It hosts the administration of Kozelets settlement hromada, one of the hromadas of Ukraine.
-Kozelets is located on the Oster River, a tributary of the Dnieper.
 Population:

-The town was first mentioned in written documents in 1098, but its status as an urban-type settlement (one level below that of a city) was granted in 1924.
+First mentioned in written documents in 1098, Kozelets enjoyed city rights starting from the mid-17th century, but lost that status after being designated as an urban-type settlement in 1924.

 Notable attractions in the city includes the Cathedral of the Nativity of the Blessed Virgin designed in the Ukrainian Baroque style by architects Ivan Hryhorovych-Barskyi and Andrei Kvasov.
 Kozelets also houses several local food industries, and a veterinary technicum.

+Geography

+Kozelets is located on the Oster River, a tributary of the Dnieper.
+It lies in the geographical area of Dnieper Lowland.

 History

 Kozelets was first mentioned in 1098 as a fortified town in the East Slavic state of Kievan Rus'.
 During times of the Polish–Lithuanian Commonwealth, Kozelets was known by the name Kozlohrad (Козлоград).

 The town's main cathedral, designed by Ivan Hryhorovych-Barskyi and Andrei Kvasov.

 In the beginning of the seventeenth century, Kozelets was an important regional trade center.
-The town was also a sotnia town in the Pereiaslav and Kyiv Regiment of the Cossack Hetmanate during the seventeenth-eighteenth centuries.
+The town was also a sotnia town in the Pereiaslav and Kyiv Regiments of the Cossack Hetmanate during the seventeenth-eighteenth centuries.

 In 1656, Kozelets was granted the Magdeburg rights.
 The Kozelets Cossack Rada elected Yakym Somko as the Hetman of the Cossacks in 1662.
 After the Tatar invasion of 1679, Kozelets was partially destroyed.

 In 1744 Empress Elizabeth of Russia stayed in Kozelets while making a pilgrimage to Kyiv.

-The city also served as a regional center of the Kyiv Governorate, Malorossiya, and Chernigov Governorates of the Russian Empire during the eighteenth-nineteenth centuries.
+Between 1781 and 1917 Kozelets served as a district center of the Kiev, Little Russia and Chernigov Governorates of the Russian Empire.
 At the end of the nineteenth century, Kozelets's population was 5,420.

-After the breakup of the Russian Empire leading to the Russian Civil War, Kozelets became a part of the Soviet Union.
-In 1924, its status as a city was removed and given that of an urban-type settlement.
+After the breakup of the Russian Empire and Russian Civil War, Kozelets became a part of the Soviet Union.
+In 1924, its status as a city was removed and replaced with that of an urban-type settlement.
 During World War II, the Nazi Einsatzgruppen executed 125 of the town's Jews, a population that numbered 2,000 before the war.

 Until 18 July 2020, Kozelets was the administrative center of Kozelets Raion.
 The raion was abolished in July 2020 as part of the administrative reform of Ukraine, which reduced the number of raions of Chernihiv Oblast to five.
 The area of Kozelets Raion was merged into Chernihiv Raion.

 Until 26 January 2024, Kozelets was designated urban-type settlement.
 On this day, a new law entered into force which abolished this status, and Kozelets became a rural settlement.